Wednesday, August 11, 2010

 2. MICROWAVE chocolate and butter in a large microwaveable bowl on MEDIUM 2 minutes or until melted.

-3. STIR sugar into chocolate until well blended; mix in eggs and vanilla.
+3. STIR sugar into chocolate until well blended; mix in eggs and vanilla.4.
+STIR in flour and nuts; spread in pan.

 5. BAKE in preheated 350 degrees F oven for 30-35 minutes or until done.
 DO NOT OVERBAKE.
 Cool completely.
 Makes 24 brownies.